natty11q/LayersNLogic/ApplicationEngine/EngineDocs.md

 # Application Engine Documentation

 ### LogicEngine - RHUL - Nathaniel Frimpong-Santeng

-the application engine acts as an interface between the developers and the **_SimpleGUICS2Pygame_** python import.
+The Application Engine acts as an interface between developers and the **_SimpleGUICS2Pygame_** Python import.

-It extends the functionality of the import and provides more powerful functions for the game such as
+It extends the capabilities of the library and adds powerful features such as:

-* 3D rendering via model files
+- 3D rendering via model files
-* audio handling (playlist, looping, panning, channel volumes)
+- Audio handling (playlist, looping, panning, channel volumes)
-* 3D spacial audio
+- 3D spatial audio
-* batch handling
+- Batch rendering
-* event system (handling + delegates)
+- Event system (handling + delegates)
-* resource management
+- Resource management
-* hardware interfacing
+- Hardware interfacing
-* networking
+- Networking
-* 2D Physics Engine
+- 2D Physics Engine
-* \+ more features

-This allows for faster more efficient development with more complex features providing more creative freedom in the development process by extending the toolset of developers.
+- ...and more

+By extending their toolset with more complex features, developers are able to work faster and more efficiently with a broader toolset and greater creative freedom.

+---

 # Understanding the Basics

-To begin using the engine you will need to include Logic engine into your application.
+To begin using the engine, you'll need to include the LogicEngine in your application.

-In future this will be turned into a module so that it can be used after a single pip install, However for now you will need to also add the path to the engine into sys.path to ensure that the internal references within the engine remain functional.

-it can be done like this:
+> In the future, this will be available as a pip-installable module.
+> For now, you must manually append the engine's path to `sys.path` to maintain internal reference integrity.

+Example setup:

 ```python
 # MyGame.py